Code-Institute-Submissions/uc-frontend-project1/README.md

 MOCKUPS

-- word document explaining the thought process
-- testing and reasons for the changes
+- The initial plan for the website had an alternative options placed within them as well.
+As shown in wireframe folder there are some changes made to suit childrens needs and to make it user freindly.

 UX: